suncoast-devs/handbook/lessons/js-intro/variables.md

 | `null`      | A special keyword denoting a null value.                                                                                                                                    |
 | `undefined` | A top-level property whose value is not defined.                                                                                                                            |

-Looking at this list you might think that having `null` and `undefined` is redundant.
+Looking at this list, you might think that having `null` and `undefined` is redundant.
 Here is an example of the difference between the two:

 ![zero versus null versus undefined](./assets/zero-null-undefined.jpg)